astrowp/docs/install-wordpress.md

 > **This .wpress file comes pre-configured with all the plugins and settings for your Headless WordPress site to work.**

-You can use any web host you like, but I recommend the following web hosts:
+You can use any web host you like, but I recommend using one of the these web hosts:

 - [Hostinger](https://www.hostg.xyz/aff_c?offer_id=6&aff_id=1036&source=astrowp)
 - [SiteGround](https://www.siteground.com/index.htm?afcode=cd053fc09a801013fd59695b1d137bbe)